The short answer

 The discipline: cut coverage that cannot pay out, never coverage that protects real value, and never let a cost-cutting move differ between the quotes you are comparing.

 A comparison resolves to one carrier, and the right one depends on the rider.
-Each carrier below is scored on the five axes — the full reasoning is in motoinsure's provider reviews.
+The axes below decide which segment to shop.

-For a clean-record rider on a stock bike, the comparison usually comes down to price, and Geico tends to win it — a direct-to-consumer carrier with some of the lowest premiums in the market and an A++ AM Best rating [AM Best, 2025].
+For a clean-record rider on a stock bike, the comparison usually comes down to price, and a direct-to-consumer carrier tends to win it, with some of the lowest premiums in the market and a top-tier AM Best rating [AM Best, 2025].
 The axis it loses is coverage: custom-parts protection is a paid add-on.

-For a customized or non-standard bike, the comparison shifts to the coverage axis, and Progressive tends to win it — the widest standalone coverage menu, with custom-parts and equipment coverage built into the base policy [Progressive Corporation, 2026] and an A+ AM Best rating [AM Best, 2025].
-It rarely wins the price axis against Geico for a stock bike.
+For a customized or non-standard bike, the comparison shifts to the coverage axis, and a broad standalone carrier tends to win it, with the widest motorcycle coverage menu, custom-parts and equipment coverage built into the base policy [Progressive Corporation, 2026], and a strong AM Best rating [AM Best, 2025].
+It rarely wins the price axis against a direct carrier for a stock bike.

-For a rider who wants the service axis to weigh heavily, an agent-network carrier — Allstate, State Farm, Farmers — wins on having a local person manage a claim and a bundle, and loses the price axis to the direct carriers.
-On the financial-strength axis these carriers are close: Allstate and State Farm both carry an A+ AM Best rating, so for most riders that axis does not separate them and the choice comes down to price, coverage, and service.
+For a rider who wants the service axis to weigh heavily, an agent-network carrier wins on having a local person manage a claim and a bundle, and loses the price axis to the direct carriers.
+On the financial-strength axis the major agent-network carriers are close, clustered at A+ or above, so for most riders that axis does not separate them and the choice comes down to price, coverage, and service.

 For a high-risk rider or an SR-22 filing, the comparison is among non-standard specialists, where the deciding axis is which carrier will write the rider at all, not a feature list.
 A non-standard premium runs higher than the standard market by design, because the carrier is pricing in a risk the standard market turned away.